gocardless/angularjs-style-guide/README.md

 A component is a reusable piece of UI that contains all the HTML, CSS, and JavaScript required for it to work.
 This embraces the future of front-end web development using [Web Components](http://webcomponents.org/) and [ES6](https://github.com/nzakas/understandinges6), which [Angular 2.0](http://blog.angularjs.org/2014/03/angular-20.html) is being designed for.

 ## Routes
-A route is a collection of components and non-reusable pieces of UI routed to a URL.
-Using the term ‘routes’ instead of ‘pages’ encourages developers to architect web applications as collections of UI pieces, instead of pages as the Internet was originally designed.
+A route is a collection of components and non-reusable pieces of UI bound to a URL.
+Each route is modelled as a state (using [ui-router](https://github.com/angular-ui/ui-router)).
+Every URL in your application should work regardless of if it has been navigated to or if it has been hit directly from a page fresh.
+Modelling pages as states tied to URLs and using UI Router makes this easy to do.

-**to-do**

 # Naming files, folders and Angular modules